 I absolutely love this modern traditional kitchen!

 The traditional elements like the crown molding on the cabinets, and the tufting on the sofa and the bench seat are so beautiful and play perfectly with the modern elements like the clear stools, the table, and the poppy colors.

-Hopefully you have a better understanding of your decorating style and what to start looking for when searching for inspiration so that you can start blending your home decor styles in a more intentional way.
+Hopefully you have a better understanding of your decorating style and what to start looking for when searching for inspiration so that you can start mixing decor styles in a more intentional way.